cdapio/cdap/cdap-docs/developer-guide/source/case_study.rst

 Bringing Wise Components together
 =================================
-All it takes to create the Wise application with the components mentioned above, is to define a class that extends ``AbstractApplication``::
+To create the Wise application with all the components mentioned above, simply define a class that extends ``AbstractApplication``::

   public class WiseApp extends AbstractApplication {